ldutoit/2020-spring-school-GBS/sessions/denovo_assembly.md

 If that does not make sense or you would like to know more, have a quick read of [this explanation from the manual](http://catchenlab.life.illinois.edu/stacks/param_tut.php).

-Here, we will optimize the parameter M using the collaborative power of our wonderful team.
-After We will be using the guidelines of parameter optimization as outlined in [Paris et al. (2017)](https://besjournals.onlinelibrary.wiley.com/doi/epdf/10.1111/2041-210X.12775) to assess which parameters value for M recovers the highest number of new polymorphic loci.

-This approach is described more in [Paris et al. (2017)](https://besjournals.onlinelibrary.wiley.com/doi/epdf/10.1111/2041-210X.12775)
+Here, we will optimize the parameter M (description in bold above) using the collaborative power of all of us here today!
+We will be using the guidelines of parameter optimization as outlined in [Paris et al. (2017)](https://besjournals.onlinelibrary.wiley.com/doi/epdf/10.1111/2041-210X.12775) to assess value for the M parameter that recovers the highest number of polymorphic loci.
+[Paris et al. (2017)](https://besjournals.onlinelibrary.wiley.com/doi/epdf/10.1111/2041-210X.12775) provides a description of this approach:
 *"After putative alleles are formed, stacks performs a search to match alleles together into putative loci.
 This search is governed by the M parameter, which controls for the maximum number of mismatches allowed between putative alleles [...]
 Correctly setting **M** requires a balance – set it too low and alleles from the same locus will not collapse, set it too high and paralogous or repetitive loci will incorrectly merge together."*

 As a giant research team,  we will run the *denovo* pipeline with different parameters.
 The results from the different parameters will be shared using [The Google sheet](https://docs.google.com/spreadsheets/d/13qm_fFZ4yoegZ6Gyc_-wobHFb7HZxp27mrAHGPmnjRU/edit#gid=0).
 We'll be able to use the best dataset downstream for population genetics analyses and comparison with a pipeline that utilises a reference genome.